Two GOP senators give Obamacare repeal one more try

 It’s too early to gauge whether or not the approach could muster enough support to pass either the Senate or the House, or even if GOP leadership would take it up, but it's a last-ditch effort by Sens.
 Lindsey Graham, R-S.C., and Bill Cassidy, R-La., to repeal the Affordable Care Act.

-The 23-page summary draft, which Graham's office confirmed is accurate, attempts to achieve parity in federal funding between states that expanded Medicaid and those that did not by 2026.
+The 23-page summary draft and an explanation of funding, which Graham's office confirmed is authentic, attempts to achieve parity in federal funding between states that expanded Medicaid and those that did not by 2026.
 That division was one that helped to kill the Senate's efforts because senators from expansion states tended to oppose the legislation in its previous versions due to the roll-back of the Medicaid expansion.

 The bill also provides federal money to states to implement their own health care plan as opposed to one system for all 50 states that exists under Obamacare.